Welcome to School of Bio-Engineering

 Our Mission :

-- MD 3 To provide quality education in pursuit of knowledge, that establishes a strong foundation for understanding developments in the rapidly advancing field of bioengineering.
+- SM 1 To attain quality education in pursuit of fundamental knowledge involving creativity and logical reasoning in the rapidly advancing field of bioengineering.

 ---|---|---|---|